dekuNukem/duckyPad/duckyscript3_beta_test.md

 END_WHILE
 ```

-Here when `$count` is 2, it will skip printing and start from beginning instead.
+Here when `$count` is 3, it will skip printing and start from beginning instead.

 ```
-Counter is 3!
 Counter is 1!
+Counter is 2!
+Counter is 4!
-Counter is 0!
+Counter is 5!
 ```

 ### Functions